 Let’s back up to breakfast.

-Coconut flour round #2 AND success #2 (obviously, otherwise you wouldn’t be hearing about it).
+Coconut flour pancake round #2 AND success #2 (obviously, otherwise you wouldn’t be hearing about it).

 If you’ve read any of my WIAW posts, it should be no secret that I have a breakfast bake obsession.
-I blame Ashley and her amazing creations for sparking it.
-Sometimes I follow her recipes exactly, other times I create my own using hers as inspiration and even fewer times I try to create one myself.
+Sometimes I follow other recipes and sometimes I create my own.
 They’re always edible but not always amazing.
-Until this one.

 I think the best part about coconut flour is that you don’t need a whole lot of it for the flavor to still come through.
 Maybe that’s why these recipes have come out so well actually because the main ingredient isn’t really the coconut flour, in this case it’s ground buckwheat groats (spelt flour in the pancakes, which would probably make a good substitute here for buckwheat), and so it’s not as finicky as if you were baking with a lot of it.